baskargroup/flowbench-tools/DataPrep/README.md

 	- Full path of the desired X and Y tensors outputs.
 	- Full path of the constants file.
 We have one constants file per geometry type and problem type.
 This is not dependent on the output resolution desired.
 	- Full path to the input geometries folder.
 Note, we have three geometries (100 cases each) at three resolutions each.
 Please match geometry type and resolution.
+	- Note that these values will have to be edited in the respective script itself before executing the next steps.
+The relevant variable names associated with the above settings are self explanatory.

 - To execute run the following commands
 	- ```python3 ldc2dns.py```